 b) Research your competitor’s keywords

-Getting to know the keywords your competitor ranks for is one crucial step to build keyword-rich content.
+Getting to know the keywords your competitor ranks for is one crucial step to building keyword-rich content.
 But first, how do you research your competitors manually?

 - Go to the search bar and type in a seed keyword your brand stands for.
 For example, let’s search for ‘email marketing software’ in the search bar.